Turochamp (1948) – 4NERDS Software Archive

 1951

-Turing explores bringing related chess logic toward executable form on Ferranti Mark 1-era hardware, but the original design remains impractical for the machines of the day.
+Turing explores how chess logic could move toward executable form on early Manchester / Ferranti-era computers, though the original design remains difficult for the machines of the day.

 1952